slamora/brackets-wiki/SplitView-Architecture-Notes.md

                            |                                         |
                            |                                         |
 ---------------------------+-----------------------------------------+-----------------------------------
-_.bind can be used to bind the paneId to the context of the call for command handlers since this is a context menu.
+_.partial can be used to bind the paneId to the context of the call for command handlers since this is a context menu.
 ```

 ## EditorManager.sortWorkingSet